DavidChouinard/gotrue-js/README.md

 ![registration preferences](src/images/identity-settings-registration.png)

-If the registration preferences is set to be `Invite only`, you'll get an error message like this:
+If the registration preferences is set to be `

+e only`, you'll get an error message like this:
 `{code: 403, msg: 'Signups not allowed for this instance'}`

 ### Confirm a new user signup